ruby/www.ruby-lang.org/en/news/_posts/2021-12-25-ruby-3-1-0-released.md

 Currently, only `NameError` is supported.

 This gem is enabled by default.
 You can disable it by using the command-line option `--disable-error_highlight`.
-See the [repository](https://github.com/ruby/error_highlight) for details.
+See the [error_highlight repository](https://github.com/ruby/error_highlight) for details.

 ## IRB Autocomplete and Documentation Display